fedyfahronguntara/Appium-Cucumber-POM/README.md

 and select candidates for automation and define testing strategies
 2. Design :
-refactor manual testing to be ready for automation tests planning data management and frameworks and libraries like POM framework
+refactor manual testing to be ready for automation tests planning data management and frameworks and libraries like POM framework, cucumber etc.
 3. Develop :
 do script creation according to testcases and prepare a repository for management as well as documentation